RogueRope/SurvivalGuide/tbd/unconference.md

 ---
-description: 'Saturday : we'll do an unconference.'
+description: 'Maybe we can do an unconference?'
 ---

 Maybe we can do some kind of semi formal knowledge-exchange/peer-learnings?